Michael-M-aher/location_picker_flutter_map/README.md

 # Then Usage

-Now if you press Set Current Loatiion button, you will get the pinned location by onPicked method.
+Now if you press Set Current Location button, you will get the pinned location by onPicked method.

 In the onPicked method you will receive pickedData.

-pickedData has two properties.
+pickedData has three properties.

 1. latLong
-2. address
+2. address     `//String address`
+3. addressMap  `//Map<String, dynamic> of address object`

 latLong has two more properties.